Ihor-Slastonov/Car-Showroom/README.md

-This is vehicle showroom project that demonstrates how to use [Create React App](https://github.com/facebook/create-react-app) and the [DummyJSON](https://dummyjson.com/) API to fetch events and display them on a webpage.
+This is vehicle showroom project that demonstrates how to use [Create React App](https://github.com/facebook/create-react-app) and the [DummyJSON](https://dummyjson.com/) API to fetch vehicles and display them on a webpage.

 This is an adaptive web application(mobile, tablet, desktop)